 I got seL4 running on my Raspberry Pi 3B tonight.

-Even though I've worked with Dale Dougherty since the early '90s, I've been on the sidelines of the whole maker thing until September when Micro Center bundled a Google AIY VOICE KIT with Raspberry Pi 3B for $35.
+Even though I worked with Dale Dougherty in the early '90s, I've been on the sidelines of the whole maker thing until September when Micro Center bundled a Google AIY VOICE KIT with Raspberry Pi 3B for $35.

 After I verified that it works as a voice device, I remembered the tantalizing seL4 on the Raspberry Pi 3 item from early this year.
 The build dependencies were greatly simplified by the seL4 dockerfiles.
 Building the seL4-Test project went without a hitch:

 mkdir sel4test && cd sel4test repo init --config-name -u firstname.lastname@example.org:seL4/sel4test-manifest.git repo sync make rpi3_debug_xml_defconfig && make ...
 [GEN_IMAGE] sel4test-driver-image-arm-bcm2837

 The only way to see the seL4 test project do its thing is via the serial console.
 Before I overwrote the working voice kit SD card, I wanted to test connectivity.
 I have plenty of experience with RS-232 serial cables (I even had a job in high school where I helped a tech by putting together serial terminal cables) but RS-232 vs. TTL serial is not just a matter of wires and connectors; the voltage levels are different.
 USB to TTL cables usually go for around $15, which is more than half of what I paid for the Pi!